etcipnja/MLH/README.md

 Problem:

 When you have to deal with a lot of plants you might be puzzled that you have to create a dedicated sequence for each instance of a plant.
-For exmaple: if you have 10 carrots - you proably need to create a watering sequence for every carrot individually.
+For exmaple: if you have 10 carrots - you probably need to create a watering sequence for every carrot individually.
 (Disclaimer: I seriously hope that I am missing something and there is a standard solution for this problem.
 But so far I don't know about any - so I wrote this farmware to help myself)